aerique/sfosbid/README.md

 - https://github.com/evilJazz/sailfishos-buildengine
 - https://github.com/CODeRUS/docker-sailfishos-buildengine

-"Sailfish Builds in Docker" is inspired on SfietKonstantin's work.
+"Sailfish OS Builds in Docker" is inspired on SfietKonstantin's work.
 I initially used his version but after I was not careful and blew my `/dev` away I decided to roll my own after looking at the source of the alternatives.
 I felt the `Dockerfile` and helper scripts could be much